 3. Clean the Roof and Gutters

 Get rid of any dirt, debris, and mold that may have accumulated over time.
 The same goes for your gutters and downspouts.
 Power washing is a fast and reliable way to get this done.
 But, power washing in the winter is generally not a great idea because it won’t dry as quickly.
 Furthermore, if temperatures are below 40 °F, there’s a good chance the water will turn into ice on the roof’s surface.
+Keep these in mind when preparing home for winter.

 4. Pay Attention to the Ground